Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Experiments

 \textbf{What does $c$ consider?} We hypothesize that the communication manager $c^{l,l-1}$ provides a wide diversity of information for $f^{l-1}$ by taking into account the current transition of the below level $l-1$ as well as the representations from the above level $l$.
 To check this hypothesis, we perform two tests.
 First, we measure the $\ell_2$ distance between the vectors produced by $c$ when the step $t$ is changed and other inputs are held fixed.
 If $c$ completely ignores $t$, the distance between $c(\cdot, 1)$ and $c(\cdot, 4)$, for example, would be zero.
 Second, we examine the separability of $c$'s outputs on a trajectory-wise basis.
 If two sampled trajectories are very different, then the representations produced by the above level should change $c$'s output such that either trajectory should be clearly separable.

-We first train an HKSL agent with two levels in Cartpole, Swingup for 100k environment steps and collect 50 episodes of experiences with a random policy.
+We first train an HKSL agent where $h=2$, $n^1=1$, and $n^2=3$ in Cartpole, Swingup for 100k environment steps and collect 50 episodes of experiences with a random policy.
 Then, we randomly sample a trajectory from this collection and step through the latent space with both forward models.
-We repeat this 100 times, capture $c$'s output, and measure the pairwise $\ell_2$ distance between every value of $t$ within each sampled trajectory. \Cref{fig:all-about-c} (left) reports the average distance between each pair.
+We repeat this 100 times and measure the pairwise $\ell_2$ distance between $c$'s outputs for every value of $t$ within sampled trajectories. \Cref{fig:all-about-c} (top) reports the average distance between each pair.
 We note that the distance between $c$'s output grows as the steps between the pairs grows.
 This suggests that $c$ considers the transition of the level below it when deciding what information to share.
 Additionally, we highlight that the distance increases consistently where pairs that are the same number of steps apart are about the same distance apart.
 For example, pairs $(2,5)$ and $(3,6)$ are both three steps apart and share roughly the same average $\ell_2$ distance.
-This suggests that $c$ produces representations that are grouped smoothly in the latent space. \Cref{fig:all-about-c} (right) visualizes the PCA projections of $c$'s outputs from 20 randomly sampled trajectories, where each trajectory is a different color.
+This suggests that $c$ produces representations that are grouped smoothly in the latent space. \Cref{fig:all-about-c} (bottom) visualizes the PCA projections of $c$'s outputs from 18 randomly sampled trajectories, where each trajectory is a different color.
 This figure confirms our second intuition, as the representations are clearly separable on a trajectory-wise basis with representations smoothly varying across steps within the same trajectory.